neeraj3029/susi_chromebot/.github/ISSUE_TEMPLATE.md

 **I'm submitting a ...**  (check one with "x")
 - [ ] bug report
 - [ ] feature request
-- [ ] support request => Please do not submit support requests here, instead ask your query in out Gitter channel at https://gitter.im/fossasia/susi_server
+- [ ] support request => Please do not submit support requests here, instead ask your query in our [Gitter channel](https://gitter.im/fossasia/susi_server)

 **Current behavior:**
 <!-- Describe how the bug manifests. -->